elfiyang16/profile-my-zone/README.md

 [Personal profile site](https://www.elfi-y.com/) with Typescript, Jest, ESlint and other useful configurations.

-### UPDATE: Jul/21 -- deployed on AWS with Terraform

 It is used as an archive for my blogs published on [Medium](https://elfi-y.medium.com/) (there are 100+ on medium now but I haven't had an API up and running to migrate the content easily to here).

 It use _Contentful_ CMS and tested with Enzyme and Jest, and deployed to AWS S3.